DennysJ/KaizenCode/README.md

 ---

 ## ¿Cuál es la solución?
 KaizenApp permite que el usuario **hable un comando**, el sistema lo procese en texto, lo analice y lo envíe a un backend que realiza una transferencia con la API de Interledger.
 Finalmente, el resultado (éxito o error) se muestra en pantalla.

+## What is the solution?
+KaizenApp allows the user to **speak a command**, the system processes it into text, analyzes it, and sends it to a backend that makes a transfer through the Interledger API.
+Finally, the result (success or error) is displayed on the screen.

 ---